cnst-george/oci-functions/README.md

 <b>create-file:</b> A function that writes a file to an object storage bucket and writes info to an OCI Stream - used for Lab 11

 <b>event-fn:</b> A function that processes image metadata when triggered by a CloudEvent - used for Lab 12

+<b>hello-node-test:</b> A Node Hello World function setup for testing with Jest - used for Lab 13